ebergeng/ebergeng/README.md

 I am currently a front-end student at Noroff School of Technology and Digital Media while also holding a 40% position as a teacher in concept development and programming at a high school.
 From time to time, I need to disconnect from the tech world, so I also have a small hobby-based company where I produce annexes, lean-tos, and benches using old traditional log cabin techniques

-🔭 I’m currently working on way to much
+🔭 I’m currently working on way to much while my student are currently working on not enough.

-🌱 I’m currently learning ablout useing Wordpress as a headless cms, while my student are currently working on FLASK with python.
+🌱 I’m currently learning ablout useing Wordpress as a headless cms, while my student are currently learning FLASK with python.

 💬 Ask me about anything!

-📫 How to reach me: Erlend at bergeng-laft dot no
+📫 How to reach me: erlber at kvn dot no

 ⚡ Fun fact: I have a fine from 2012 in Australia that I have not yet paid :(